JackRedstonia/stacks/README.md

 A few noteworthy features:
 - Lazy layout and sizing
-- Game logic and rendering are done in separate threads (1000 updates/s, 120fps, hardcoded for now)
+- Separate threads for game logic and rendering
 - No sweeping garbage collector
+- Absolute memory safety
+- Short compile times (3-5 seconds on a modern Linux machine)

 ## Current state
-For graphics, Stacks utilises Skia on Vulkan.
-OpenGL/DirectX/Metal support not planned.
-Only `Immediate` present mode works well for now, `Mailbox`/`Fifo` performs poorly and a fix is not to come anytime soon.
+For graphics, Stacks utilises Skia with Vulkan.
+Only `Immediate` present mode works well for now, `Mailbox`/`Fifo` introduces a very noticeable delay and a fix is unplanned.

-Audio is not yet implemented and is not the main focus (issue [#4](https://gitlab.com/JackRedstonia/stacks/-/issues/4)).
+Audio is a work-in-progress effort, entirely based on GStreamer (see [`gstreamer` branch](https://gitlab.com/JackRedstonia/stacks/-/tree/gstreamer)).

 The repository currently contains both a binary and a library.
 The binary crate is the example code for now.
 To run it, execute `cargo run --release`.